Sophisticated Representation For The Property Division Process

 - Any prenuptial, postnuptial or separation agreements

-For many divorcing couples, issues surrounding the marital residence are numerous and complex.
+For many divorcing couples, issues surrounding the family home are numerous and complex.
 Many cannot agree upon who will remain in the home.
 Others have differing positions on the value of the homestead.
 And some simply do not know how to proceed in property division when they owe more than their house is worth.

-Our lawyers understand your marital house can hold significant financial and emotional value.
-As your counsel, we will listen carefully to understand your primary goals regarding your home.
-Afterward, based on our comprehensive analysis of all aspects of your divorce, we will provide best options for achieving your homestead objectives.
+Our divorce lawyers understand your family home can hold significant financial and emotional value.
+As your counsel, we will listen carefully to understand your primary goals regarding your home, before carefully providing the best options for achieving your homestead objectives.

 There are several possible resolutions when a marital residence must be divided: